-Applications are free and can be made online at: http://www.ehic.org.uk/ or by telephone (0845 606 2030) or by downloading the application form from the website.
-Online applications normally arrive within seven days and the EHIC is valid for five years.
+Applications are free and can be made online or by telephone (0300 330 1350) or by downloading the application form from the website.
 The agreements do not cover the cost of repatriation or routine monitoring of pre-existing conditions therefore additional medical insurance is still strongly recommended.
-For specific guidance on how to access healthcare or claim refunds during a visit, please go to NHS Choices at: http://www.nhs.uk/.
+For specific guidance on how to access healthcare or claim refunds during a visit, please go to NHS Choices

 Many destinations have no reciprocal healthcare agreement with the UK and adequate medical insurance is strongly recommended.

-Travellers should be aware of what to do if they become ill whilst abroad including how to access emergency medical treatment.
+It is worth while finding out what to do if you become ill during your travels, including how to access emergency medical treatment.
 Certain travellers, such as those with existing illness, travelling with children, going into remote areas, or the pregnant traveller may wish to try and identify health care facilities prior to departure.
 Addresses for local services are usually available at larger hotels and from tour company representatives.

 The Foreign and Commonwealth Office (FCO) provides details of the nearest British Embassy or Consulate that may be able to help locate health care facilities at the destination.
 Neither the FCO nor the Embassy will pay for medical care even in an emergency.

-A list of Travel Clinics, run by members of the International Society of Travel Medicine, is available on their website at http://www.istm.org/.
+A list of Travel Clinics, run by members of the International Society of Travel Medicine, is available on their Global Travel Clinic Directory

-Further information on travel insurance for those with a medical condition such as asthma, diabetes, HIV or lung conditions can be found on various specialist websites e.g.
+Further information on travel insurance, including insurance for those with a medical condition such as asthma, diabetes, HIV or lung conditions can be found on various specialist websites: